Param Pujya Gurudev Swami Chinmayananda

 Pujya Guruji excels in expounding a wide spectrum of Hindu scriptures, from Ramayana to Bhagavad Gita to the Upanishads.
 He conducts jnana yajnas and spiritual camps around the world, traveling at a bewildering pace.
 His easy manner and devotional rendering of Vedantic texts has drawn many newcomers into the spiritual fold.

-Sharada Kumar is the Acharya of Chinmaya Mission Ann Arbor.
+Sharada Kumar is the Resident Teacher of Chinmaya Mission Ann Arbor.
 Inspired by the teachings of Pujya Gurudev, she joined Chinmaya Mission during her college years in Mumbai.
 Instructed by Pujya Gurudev, she received special training in teaching Bala Vihars in Mumbai in 1974.
 Furthermore, she traveled with Pujya Gurudev in 1989-1990, getting direct tutelage from Him in conducting Bhagavad Gita/Vedanta classes.
-She now conducts six Bala Vihars in the Southeast Michigan area, and several classes on Bhagavad Gita, Bhagavatam, Valmiki Ramayanam, Devi Group, and Bhajan classes.
+She now conducts four Bala Vihars in the Southeast Michigan area, and several classes on Bhagavad Gita, Upanishads, Bhagavatam, Valmiki Ramayanam, Devi Group, and Bhajan classes.
 Sharada Kumar is the National Coordinator for Chinmaya Balavihars and is on the Board of Directors of Chinmaya Mission West.
 She is a coordinating committee member of the Interfaith Round Table of Washtenaw County.
 She serves in the executive committee of the Association of Religious Counselors, closely connected with the students at the University of Michigan.
 She also serves in the Ethics committee of Science and Religion at the University of Michigan.